tri-cods/html-css/sections/images.md

 Download and save an image from the web, or move an image from your computer into the same folder as your `index.html` file.

 Tip: Give the file a simple name.
-Also, the name **can not** have spaces.
+Also, the name **cannot** have spaces.

 Using the code above as a reference, add that image into your `index.html` file, re-save the file, and re-open or refresh the page in your browser.
-You image should now appear on the page.
+Your image should now appear on the page.

 ## What type of tag is the `<img>` tag?